fullstackatbrown/here/API.md

     entryCode: string                              # course's entry code, 6 randomly generated characters
     autoApproveRequests: boolean                   # whether swap requests will be automatically approved
     term: string                                   # semester this course is offered
-    students: map[string]string                    # map from studentIDs to sectionIDs
+    students: map[string]CourseUserData            # map from studentIDs to student info
     permissions: map[string]CoursePermission       # map from userID to their permission for the course (admin or staff)

     <b>sections (sub-collection)</b>